 The Kansas Health Foundation is a private philanthropy dedicated to improving the health of all Kansans.
 Our funding comes from an endowment created by the sale of Wesley Medical Center, and our asset base remains strong thanks to a dedicated team of advisers and investment managers.
 We do not solicit or accept donations.
 Instead, we seek opportunities to invest our resources in people and projects that meet our mission and create long-term, sustainable health improvements.

 To be effective, we must focus our work.
 The Kansas Health Foundation is committed to supporting strategies that will make Kansas a healthier place in the long run instead of funding temporary fixes for immediate health problems.
-Our six focus areas are:
+Our five focus areas are:

 - Promoting the healthy behaviors of Kansans